How to Compute the Probability of a Word: Acknowledgments

 \section{Acknowledgments}

-We thank Ethan Wilcox for many discussions about this paper, and for helping to write parts of it.
-We also thank Sotiris Anagnostidis for feedback on an earlier version of this manuscript.
+We thank Ethan Wilcox for many discussions about this paper, and for helping to draft parts of it.
+We also thank Sotiris Anagnostidis and Pietro Lesci for feedback on earlier versions of this manuscript, and Yahya Emara and Mario Giulianelli for feedback on the final version.